victornava/sugarpops-blog/README.md

 # Sugarpops

-Custom site builder and copy of my travel blog 👉 [sugarpops.world](http://sugarpops.world)
+Custom site builder and content of my travel blog 👉 [sugarpops.world](http://sugarpops.world)

 ## To make a new blog post